 You are also welcome to share your thoughts and ideas at any time with the staff leading this effort.
 This is your plan, for your city!
 Please share your comments with Klint Mullis with Charlotte Center City Partners, or Monica Holmes with the City of Charlotte.

 Thank you for joining us to shape the future of Charlotte and neighborhood South End.

 If you would like updates on the adoption and implementation of the South End Vision Plan subscribe to the South End newsletter.

 Below is a link to the DRAFT South End Vision Plan.
-Community review is underway, and this draft content is subject to change over the coming months.
+Community review is underway, and this draft content is subject to change based on ongoing community feedback.

 Over the past decade, South End has grown into one of Charlotte’s most dynamic places, transitioning from a predominately commercial and industrial area into a creative design district and vibrant urban residential neighborhood.

 Its close proximity to Uptown, major highways and access to the light rail line provides the convenience and momentum for sustained growth.

 Spurred on by a strong rebound from the recession, South End’s population has grown to an estimated 9,000 residents with over 4,500 housing units actively planned or under construction.
 While much of this growth has been primarily driven by new housing, several office and retail-oriented projects are also in the works.

 Vision Plan Effort (2017)